Introduction to Virtual Events

 Introduction to Hybrid Events

-In 2020 the coronavirus pandemic caused a seismic shift in the events industry and the way events are held.
-Thus, we have all had to adapt and rethink our event strategies going forward in 2021 and beyond.
-A clear trend that has emerged is the organising of hybrid events.
+The coronavirus pandemic caused a seismic shift in the events industry and the way events are held.
+Thus, we have all had to adapt and rethink our event strategies going forward in 2022 and beyond.
+A clear trend that emerged in 2021 and that is here to stay is hybrid events.
 In this section, we’ll delve into what a hybrid event is, the different types and how to plan one.

 What Is a Hybrid Event?